UPCOMING

 CURRENT

-In spring, Reynolds’ sculpture Trilobite joined over 90 sculptures in the Yorkshire Sculpture Park.
+In Spring 2025, Reynolds’ sculpture Trilobite joined over 90 sculptures in the Yorkshire Sculpture Park.
 Originally commissioned for Chatsworth, Trilobite is from the series Anthronauts which invites visitors to see in a non-human way.
 The curved corten steel sculpture is pierced with 120 glass lenses of various focal lengths.
 This work echoes how the trilobite, an extinct marine animal with turret eyes, viewed its surroundings.

 In 2024, Reynolds completed a permanent commission Gregorian for Hospital Rooms at Longreach Psychiatric Unit in Redruth.
 July saw her solo show of sculptural work in glass at Roche Court.